Documentary filmmaker and alumnus wins an award for Man on Fire.

 Sanchez didn’t know the Rev. Charles Moore.
 But when the elderly white minister self-immolated in Grand Saline (located 70 miles east of Dallas) to protest the town’s culture of racism, Sanchez felt a connection.
 “When Charles Moore killed himself on June 23, 2014, and I read about what happened, I was stunned that someone would go through this.
 I immediately knew that if there was one story I had to tell in my life, this was the story because there wasn’t much news coverage.”

 The story became the basis of Sanchez’s dissertation and then a documentary Sanchez produced.
-Man on Fire premiered at the Slamdance Film Festival, won an International Documentary Association Award and packed a lecture hall at TCU in March.
-PBS will broadcast the film nationwide on Dec.
+Man on Fire premiered at the Slamdance Film Festival, won an International Documentary Association Award and packed a lecture hall at TCU in March 2018.
+That same year, PBS broadcast the film nationwide on Dec.
 17 as part of its Independent Lens series.

 “I hope what our film really sparks is a conversation of ways we talk about race and move past our own preconceived biases and ideologies and try to have real, honest conversations,” said Sanchez, assistant professor of writing and rhetoric at Middlebury College in Vermont.